daos-stack/google-cloud-daos/terraform/examples/daos_cluster/README.md

 # DAOS Cluster Example

-This example Terraform configuration demonstrates how to use the [DAOS Terraform Modules](../../modules) to deploy a DAOS cluster with 4 DAOS servers and 4 DAOS clients.
+This Terraform configuration demonstrates how to use the [DAOS Terraform Modules](../../modules) to deploy a DAOS cluster.

 ## Terraform Files